 It may be difficult to vandalize accurately as a beginner, but if you receive vandalism, the internal political gap will open up and you will be at a disadvantage more and more, so let's first learn how to deal with vandalism.

-In Era I, it is almost enough to care only about Mongolian mounted soldiers or English soldiers, but from Era II, trolls such as knights, cavalrymen, soldiers, bows,
+In Era I, you only need to worry about Mongolian cavalry or English soldiers, but from Era II, trolls such as knights, cavalrymen, soldiers, bows,

-and longbows come to hunt people in the city.
+and longbows come to hunt the people of the city.